 Biomet's innovation in the total joint reconstruction field continued to fuel growth throughout the first decade of the 21st century, leading to the introduction of current flagship products such as E1® Technology and the Vanguard® Complete Knee System.
 The Oxford® Partial Knee was approved by the FDA and introduced in the United States in 2004.

 Following the 2006 retirement of long-time President and CEO Dane A. Miller, Biomet was purchased in 2007 by a consortium of private equity firms, including affiliates from The Blackstone Group, Goldman Sachs Capital Partners, Kohlberg Kravis Roberts & Co. and TPG, for $11.4 billion.
 Veteran orthopedic executive Jeffrey R. Binder became Biomet's President and CEO in 2007.

 Now a global industry leader with an unmatched reputation for innovation, responsiveness and clinical success, Biomet distributes its products in approximately 90 countries, generates annual sales over $2.5 billion.
 From the very beginning, Biomet has been guided by the core belief that the surgeon-patient connection is critically important.
 Over one million times a year, Biomet® products help one surgeon provide personalized care to one patient.
 This commitment to each patient and each surgeon is reflected in its corporate theme, One Surgeon.
 One PatientSM.
 Biomet actively engages with policymakers to ensure ongoing patient access to orthopedic specialists, an activity that is unique in the orthopedic industry.

 Biomet is committed to its customers and their patients, and Biomet Team Members are encouraged to approach their jobs as if each product is meant for a family member.
-With over 7,000 team members worldwide, Biomet looks to the future with a focus on continued innovation and growth, while staying true to its founding principles established over 30 years ago.
+With nearly 9,000 team members worldwide, Biomet looks to the future with a focus on continued innovation and growth, while staying true to its founding principles established over 30 years ago.